Universal bound on microwave dissipation in superconducting circuits

 \subsubsection{Qualitative picture of quasiparticle dissipation}

-Using five parameters --$T_{\text{eff}}$, $\varepsilon_{T}$, $n_{\text{loc}}^{\max}$, $n_{\text{qp}}$, and the external frequency $\omega$-- Supplementary Materials Fig.~\ref{fig:nonequil-qp-dissip_types_qualitative-diag} provides a classification of the main dissipation mechanisms associated with nonequilibrium quasiparticles.
+Using five parameters ---$T_{\text{eff}},\varepsilon_{T},n^{\max}_{\text{loc}},n^{\text{dyn}}_{\text{qp}},n_{\text{qp}}$ and the external frequency $\omega$--- Supplementary Materials Fig.~\ref{fig:nonequil-qp-dissip_types_qualitative-diag} provides a classification of the main dissipation mechanisms associated with nonequilibrium quasiparticles.
 The primary classification criterion is whether the delocalized part of the quasiparticle spectrum is significantly occupied.
-This can occur in two scenarios: \emph{i)}~$n_{\text{qp}} > n_{\text{loc}}^{\max}$, implying that localized states are insufficient to accommodate all quasiparticles, and therefore delocalized states must be populated; or \emph{ii)}~$T_{\text{eff}} > \varepsilon_{T}$, where the effective temperature is sufficient to ionize localized states, leading to delocalized quasiparticles.
+This can occur in two scenarios: \emph{i)}~$n_{\text{qp}}>n^{\max}_{\text{loc}}$, implying that localized states are insufficient to accommodate all quasiparticles, and therefore delocalized states must be populated; or \emph{ii)}~$T_{\text{eff}}>\varepsilon_{T}$, where the effective temperature is sufficient to ionize localized states and thus create a significant concentration of delocalized quasiparticles.

 In either case, the resulting dissipation is captured by a Mattis-Bardeen-type expression~\citep{Mattis58,Fominov2011},